Cimpress-MCP/gosecret/readme.md

 ## Notes

+**Deprecation notice:** Old templating system is deprecated and will be removed in future versions of gosecret.

-Builds are automatically run by Travis on any push or pull request.
+Builds are automatically ran by Travis on any push or pull request.

 Tagged builds are automatically published to bintray for OS X, Linux, and Windows.